sarthakc20/DevBook/README.md

 • Managed the state with Redux and secured with jwt authentication.
 • Used Nodemailer for email sending and Cloudinary for image uploads.

 Sign in or sign up to DevBook to create your first community post.
+[Click to Visit](https://deevbook.onrender.com/)